arjundeopujari/tock/capsules/src/dals/README.md

 This document introduces the design for a novel system named **DALS** which allows the Kernel to dynamically (at runtime) load and run apps.
-The data for a new app to be loaded and run by Tock is transmitted to a Tock-compatible board through any standard  communication protocol (BLE, Zigbee, USB, etc.) which provides "acks" or a similar service to lower data rates.
-This data is then pushed segment-by-segment through **DALS** which places it in an empty space in flash space and then sets up the process-specific elements for the newly-loaded app.
+The data for a new app to be loaded and run by Tock is transmitted to a Tock-compatible board through any standard  communication protocol for embedded systems (BLE, Zigbee, USB, etc.) which provides "acks" or a similar service to lower data rates.
+This data is then pushed segment-by-segment through **DALS** which places it in an empty space in flash memory and then sets up the process-specific elements for the newly-loaded app.

 ## Design